Take control of your sleep with our pick of the elite slumber supervisors.

 Choosing a sleep-tracking wearable with a SpO2 sensor will offer up this data, so you can ensure you’re not an unwitting statistic.

-In 2024, we’ve seen this take a huge step forward.
-Samsung received FDA approval for an official sleep apnea analysis feature in February, and Apple followed suit with the Series 10 (also available on Series 9 and Ultra 2) in September.
+In 2024, we saw this take a huge step forward.
+Samsung received FDA approval for an official sleep apnea analysis feature in February.
+Then, Apple followed suit with the Series 10 (also available on Series 9 and Ultra 2) in September.

 Oura Ring Gen 4 (and Gen 3)